jamesadevine/pldi-artifact-evaluation/README.md

    - see that changes to hardware state are reflected in the digital twins
    - open device tree view (from wrench on upper left) and inspect devices and services on the Jacdac bus
    -  OPTIONAL: Build the Jacdac web site from sources and host locally
-       - command to open shell in Docker
+       - open shell in Docker
+       - cd jacdac-docs
        - yarn develop (need to wait a bit until tty output stops)
        - navigate to http://localhost:8000/
        - see the same as before in (3)